 Success criteria are designed for every assessment task that students complete.
 These success criteria are based on the Achievement Standards of the Australian Curriculum and the Contemporary Competencies relevant to the year level.
 Teachers offer students feedforward before final assessments are completed so that they are given the opportunity to improve and so that the focus in on the learning process rather than the grade achieved.
 Smaller assessments take place across the term, rather than one big assessment at the end in order to capture a realistic picture of what students understand and can do.

-SeeSaw, a Digital Portfolio app, enables teachers and students to capture learning as it takes place across the year.
-Parents are notified by the app on the device of their choosing when a new piece of work has been uploaded to their child’s Digital Portfolio.
-They can then view what their child can do and what they have completed by witnessing the learning process.
+SeeSaw, a digital portfolio app, enables teachers and students to capture learning as it takes place across the year.
+Parents are notified by the app on the device of their choosing when a new piece of work has been uploaded to their child’s digital portfolio.

 Reporting on student progress occurs twice a year.
 Reports comment on each child’s achievements within the semester, but also identify greatest improvements and future goals in literacy and numeracy.